richlamdev/ansible-desktop-ubuntu/README.md

 ## Introduction

-This is a collection of roles I use for my Ubuntu desktop/laptop deployment.
+This is a collection of roles and configuarions I use for my Ubuntu desktop/laptop deployment.

 ## Requirements